 - But only short, slow puffs at first, without drawing into the lungs.
 The first puff or two are just to get the jay going, burning nicely and evenly.
 Long or fast puffs at this stage will just get it burning way too fast — and waste product.

 - If the cherry’s still a little uneven, apply the lighter flame to the parts that aren’t burning so well.

 - Now, once it’s burning nice and even, you can take your first proper draw into the lungs.
 Again, slow and short for the first couple of proper tokes does the trick.
 Be sure to ash your joint into an ashtray.

 But don’t worry if it didn’t.
-It can take a little getting the knack.
+It can take a little getting the knack of joint lighting.
 But once you do, it’s like riding a bike (though, admittedly, a pretty stationary one).

 What is baptizing a joint?

 It’s a bit of a controversial practice, due to the saliva-related ick factor.
 But some smokers like to lightly moisten the joint with saliva to achieve a slower burn.